Viewer Guide

 If the problem persists, Vimba X Viewer offers several possibilities:

-• Click Open camera, which opens the camera if you type in the IP address, Camera ID, or Mac address.
+Click Open camera…, which opens the camera if you type in the IP address, Camera ID, or MAC address.
+Each Alvium camera has its MAC address printed on the housing.
+It looks like this: 000A47000CA2.
+In this dialog, please use this format without colons.

 Note